-Benefits: Buffered Paved Shoulders would give a space for bicyclists and pedestrians, unless vehicles park in the shoulder.
+Benefits: Buffered paved shoulders would give a shared space for bicyclists and pedestrians.
 This option would improve the pedestrian facilities to fair.

-Key Considerations/Impacts This option will require additional right-of-way.
-The shoulder will not have bicycle designations to stop vehicles from parking in them; special no parking signs will be needed for the length of the improvement.
+Key Considerations/Impacts The shoulder will not have bicycle designations to stop vehicles from parking in them; special no parking signs will be needed for the length of the improvement.
 Buffer types and widths need to be considered where the path crosses private accesses.
-Buffered paved shoulders are not exclusive for pedestrians and bicyclists, vehicles can be in that space too.